NREL/GEOPHIRES-X/README.rst

 Examples
 --------

-GEOPHIRES includes a variety of examples input files demonstrating its features for different types of geothermal systems and case studies of real-world geothermal projects.
+GEOPHIRES includes a variety of example input files demonstrating its features for different types of geothermal systems and case studies of real-world geothermal projects.
 Starting with an existing GEOPHIRES example that is similar to your intended use/application can be an easier approach to using GEOPHIRES than constructing your own inputs from scratch.